Synthetixio/SIPs/SIPS/sip-15.md

 S = \frac{t * D - V}{t - (1 + P)}
 \\]

+**Liquidation Ratio**

+The liquidation ratio to initiate the liquidation process will be set at 200% initially and adjustable by an SCCP.
+This ensures that there is sufficient buffer for the staker's collateral.

 ### Liquidations Contract

 Liquidations contract to mark an SNX staker for liquidation with a time delay to allow staker to fix collateral ratio.